kdanni/development.standard.kdanni.org/docs/standards/performance-and-scalability-standard.md

 3. Document saturation points and scaling levers (e.g., autoscaling policies, cache warm-up steps) inside the service README and link back to this standard.
 4. For data stores, record per-shard limits and failover mechanics in the runbook to aid rapid decision making.
+5. Validate background jobs, queues, and batch processes with soak tests that run for at least the duration of the longest production workload to ensure resource leaks are caught early.

+## Scalability Readiness
+- Every service must list its vertical and horizontal scaling options, including rate limits imposed by shared platforms.
+- Feature teams coordinate anticipated traffic spikes with capacity management at least two sprints ahead of launch.
+- Caches and CDNs require documented cache-invalidation strategies plus monitoring for hit ratios below 80%.
+- Where multi-region deployments exist, demonstrate failure-domain isolation via game-day exercises twice per year.

 ## Escalation and Governance
 - Track error budget consumption weekly.
 If more than 50% is consumed mid-cycle, schedule a reliability review